mthomas100/Event-App/README.md

 - Combining types for the API and the useSeatGeekQuery allows for rapid and type safe building of the application while maximizing the potential out of the SeatGeek API.

-- Infinite scroll (paginates through query after scrolling to the bottom of venue feed)
+- Infinite scroll (paginates through query after scrolling to the bottom of venue feed). *See logic for the implementation of this feature [here](https://github.com/mthomas100/Event-App/blob/master/components/VenuesList.tsx)*

 ### Future Features